 For most businesses, hiring is tough as it is.
 But not all must comply with the government-imposed vaxx mandate.
 President Biden explains who must comply and what the requirements are in this five-point plan:

-- All employers with 100 or more workers must make sure each one is vaccinated and tested weekly.
+- All employers with 100 or more workers must make sure each one is vaccinated or tested weekly.

 - All federal employees and government contractors must be vaccinated.